 Wednesday brought the news that Medium the publishing platform that Ev Williams, the co-founder of Twitter, spent five years building, will make significant job cuts, close offices, and restructure its platform.
-Yet, as Bloomberg's Leonid Bershidsky, "he found himself in traditional-publishing purgatory, cutting 50 employees and searching for a new business model.
+Yet, as Bloomberg's Leonid Bershidsky noted, despite the company's initial success, Williams "found himself in traditional-publishing purgatory, cutting 50 employees and searching for a new business model.
 There could be no better proof that delivery methods matter little and content is king."

 In the post outlining the changes, Williams explained that he had lost faith in advertising: